carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 This section addresses the issues of copyright, license and patents for the LLVM project.
 The copyright for the code is held by the contributors of the code.
-The code is licensed under permissive `open source licensing terms`_, namely the Apache 2 license, which includes a copyright and `patent license`_.
+The code is licensed under permissive `open source licensing terms`_, namely the Apache-2.0 with LLVM-exception license, which includes a copyright and `patent license`_.
 When you contribute code to the LLVM project, you license it under these terms.

 If you have questions or comments about these topics, please contact the `LLVM Developer's Mailing List <mailto:llvm-dev@lists.llvm.org>`_.
 However,